timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/time-bucket-graph.png" alt="Screenshot of the time-series graph produced by Grafana using the `time_bucket` hyperfunction.
 The graph represents the price of AMD stock in the past 30 days with an interval of 30 minutes."/>

-    Because the stock market is only open from 9:30 AM to 4:00 PM on weekdays, there are large gaps in our dataset where no data is present.
+    Because the stock market is only open from 9:30&nbsp;AM to 4:00&nbsp;PM on weekdays, there are large gaps in our dataset where no data is present.
 Grafana automatically connects the last non null to the nearest other non null value.
     In this case, the `time_bucket` hyperfunction doesn't return a row if there